Capitol Watch: Cuomo again drags feet on special election

 “I believe the governor will choose a day that allows us to have a real opportunity to finally bring representation to western New York,” he said.

-Republicans who’ve announced interest in running include military veteran and state Sen. Robert Ortt , family law attorney and former judge Beth Parlato and state Sen. Chris Jacobs.
+Republicans who’ve announced interest in running include military veteran Sen. Brian Ortt , family law attorney and former judge Beth Parlato and state Sen. Chris Jacobs.
 Republican county committees haven’t backed a candidate yet.

 It’s wrong that a district that strongly backed Trump lacks a Congress member in Washington amid impeachment hearings, said Ortt.
 He said he’s running on immigration, Second Amendment rights, agriculture and veterans mental health issues.